NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 ## Unresolved Questions

-- The issue concerning workload installation on Mac and Linux, as well as NuGet credential providers, is discussed in this thread: https://github.com/dotnet/sdk/issues/35912#issuecomment-1759774310.
+- The issue regarding workload installation on Mac and Linux, as well as NuGet credential providers, is discussed in [GitHub Issue #35912](https://github.com/dotnet/sdk/issues/35912#issuecomment-1759774310).
-Essentially, when .NET SDK workload commands are executed under sudo, the HOME directory path is altered.
+When executing .NET SDK workload commands under sudo, the HOME directory path is modified, preventing the .NET SDK from writing files owned by root to the user's regular HOME directory.
-This prevents the .NET SDK from writing files owned by root to the user's regular HOME directory, which could lead to issues when running standard commands not under sudo.
+This alteration can cause problems when running standard commands without sudo and also interferes with NuGet credential providers.
-This situation also interferes with NuGet credential providers.
+We have proposed a workaround for this issue in [this comment](https://github.com/dotnet/sdk/issues/35912#issuecomment-2004522180).

 ## Future Possibilities